tosttost/HiGHS/pages/get-started.md

 make -j
 ```

-This creates the executable `build/bin/highs` .
+On Linux (and MacOS?), this creates the executable `build/bin/highs`.
+On Windows?

 ### Test Build